-Table 1-1 provides a brief description of the device I/O pinout and the functions that are multiplexed to a port pin.
+Table 1-1 provides a brief description of device I/O pinouts and the functions that may be multiplexed to a port pin.
 Multiple functions may exist on one port pin.
 When multiplexing occurs, the peripheral module's functional requirements may force an override of the data direction of the port pin.